Chris Kelly on Directing Molly Shannon in 'Other People' and Meeting Beyoncé (Exclusive)

 A lot of her post-SNL work has been so lovely, too, like Enlightened and Year of the Dog.
 She's done these kind of small, nuanced, dramatic performances.
 But I was like, "That's not enough!
 Someone give her a full f**kin'…" I just want her to be in everything.
 Literally, as a fan, I've always been like, "Come on!
 Someone give it to her!
 Put her in more things!"
 Then I was like, "What if she did this?"
 And she said yes, and I lost my mind.

 She might get the chance to be in more things, now that she is getting early awards season buzz for this movie.
-Her name has been thrown in the mix.
+Her name is certainly in the mix.

 But it's very cool.
 It's good to step back and remind ourselves a lot of times that this is such a very cool thing that we get to be a part of it.
 I remember watching the 2008 elections when I wasn't at SNL, with the Palin stuff, because I'd just loved SNL forever, and I remember thinking, "God, it would be so fun to be there during something like that!"
 It's cool to be there now and, like, having Larry David be Bernie Sanders was such a little cherry on top of the whole thing.